SilkRose/Pony/src/stories/diary-duet/day-01.md

 Pinkie and I left the castle, heading to see the town, but right after we got to Sugarcube Corner, Pinkie's home, it started to rain.
 Pinkie suggested we could hang out in her room.
 I didn't have any other options, so I agreed.

 We hung out for a few hours, just talking about all sorts of stuff and playing games.
 Most of the games were hard to play, her room is too small to play tag effectively, not many places to hide for hide and seek.
-Even thought it wasn't the most optimal place to play, I still had a lot of fun.
+Even though it wasn't the most optimal place to play, I still had a lot of fun.

-We talked about way different stuff than I talked to Twilight about.
+We talked about all different kinds of stuff, more so than I talked to Twilight about.
 She asked all sorts of random questions, favorite color, what I do for fun, if I'd eaten yet.
 Apparently she's a confectionery expert, and I can confirm.
 The food she made was delicious.

 She's always smiling, makes it hard to not smile back.
 Her positive energy is just infectious.
 She reassured me that everything was going to be alright.
 I don't know how I feel exactly, but her confidence makes me feel better.